PrinceJonaa/PrinceJonaa/README.md

 Jonathan from NYC.
 I do code reviews and look at interesting projects.
-Some day I'll create something cool too.

 ### Stats